-If you are a Douglas County school teacher and you are interested in hosting a salmon tank for the 2018-19 school year, contact Elizabeth at 509-888-6372.
+If you are a Douglas County school teacher and you are interested in hosting a salmon tank in a future school year beyond 2020, contact Elizabeth at 509-888-6372.

 Chinook salmon are anadromous, meaning they are born in freshwater, migrate to the ocean, and return as mature adults to their natal streams to spawn.
-The release of these Chinook fry is just the beginning of their journey and the start of many obstacles that they will face.
+The release of these Chinook fry from their classroom tank is just the beginning of their journey and the start of many obstacles that they will face.
 If they survive into adulthood, they will return to the upper Columbia River to spawn.

 FUN FACT: Steelhead are the only salmon that are iteroparous, meaning a percentage of them can survive after spawning.
 These incredible salmon are referred to as "kelts".

-With the help of the Douglas County PUD and Trout Unlimited, FCCD has brought Salmon in the Classroom to Mansfield and Waterville Schools.
-In early January 2018, we delivered 250 Chinook salmon eggs to each 55 gallon tank.
-Participating teachers and students will hatch, raise, feed and release the salmon this year.
+Over the past two years and with the help of the Douglas County PUD and Trout Unlimited, FCCD has now brought Salmon in the Classroom to Bridgeport High School, Mansfield Middle School, Mansfield Elementary, and Waterville Elementary.
+In early January, 250 summer Chinook salmon eggs were delivered to classrooms hosting a 55 gallon tank.

 Over the winter and early spring, participating teachers and students will hatch, raise, feed and finally, release the salmon in mid-spring.

 Students track Thermal Units (TUs) to predict when the eyed-eggs will hatch.
 TUs will continue to be tracked to predict when the alevin will begin feeding on hatchery-supplied fish food, or after their sac (food supply) has "buttoned up".

 Since 2018, 589 summer Chinook fry have been released into lagoons in the Columbia River.
 Release locations include Walla Walla Point Park in Wenatchee and Columbia Cove Park in Brewster.